Deaf or hard of hearing students

 It is expected that students who are unable to hear a fire alarm will activate the SafeZone app on their phone to vibrate and place it so that they will feel the vibrations if the alarm goes off.
 It will be particularly important that they take responsibility for doing this before they go to sleep in any student halls on campus.

-Personal Care Plan (PCP) - for further information, contact Health and Safety Services
+For further information, visit the Health and Safety Services webpages.